Top Signs He’s Using Weaponized Incompetence to Avoid Contributing Around the House

 Did your clothes shrink because he’s “bad at laundry?”
 Did your cat pee outside the litter box because he didn’t clean it properly?

-When your stuff often sufferers from his incompetence, it’s a good bet he’s doing it on purpose so you never ask him to do it again.
+When your stuff sufferers from his incompetence, but his is fine, he’s doing it on purpose so you never ask him to do it again.

 They’re Capable at Work